-For example, if you looked up “custody” in a digest index, it could lead you to the West topic of “Child Custody.”
+For example, if you looked up “Land Use” in a West digest index, it could lead you to the topic of “Eminent Domain.”
 You could then go to the appropriate volume of the digest (topics are arranged alphabetically) to find that topic.
-“Child Custody” is further divided into subtopics that are called key numbers.
+“Eminent Domain” is further divided into subtopics that are called key numbers.
 West key numbers will have a key symbol next to the number of the subtopics that looks something like this:

-Key number 175 under “Child Custody” for example, deals with visitation.
+Key number 2 under “Eminent Domain,” for example, deals with what constitutes a taking as well as distinguishing between police and other powers.
 You could go directly to that key number in the digest and find short summaries of cases, as well as case citations.
-West digest sets can also help you find a case by name, such as Egelhoff v.
-Egelhoff.
+West digest sets can also help you find a case by name, such as Kelo v.
+New London.
 They normally have a Table of Cases volume (or volumes) where you can search by case name in alphabetical order.

 Because there are different types of courts and jurisdictions, there are different digest sets, including: